How do I pay in China?

 I’ve been told that the success of Alipay over a contactless card with Chinese consumers is down to safety.
 The extra step of someone having to point a barcode scanner at your phone screen gives the user an added sense of security.

 So what’s the answer to my question, How do I pay in China?

 Having just bought my Chinese Renminbi I’m not sure that I’ll personally be making use of Alipay on this trip.
 However, I’m excited to see how the technology has come along.
 Who knows, maybe there’ll be so few places with enough change around that I’ll have to use it!
 I’ll let you know in a follow-up blogpost when I get back.

-In the meantime, why not check out our post on using business cards in China?
+In the meantime, why not check out our post on Chinese Speaking Celebrities?